pirateapple/pirateapple/src/content/pages/index.md

 template: index-page
 description: A rogue one, out there to change the world, one meme at a time.
 svgzindex: ""
-profTitle: Complete Web
+profTitle: MG Reports
 coverletter:
-  coverText: About Complete Web
+  coverText: About Meme Genes
   coverLink: /about
 scrollable: true
 contentinvideo: false